lekhrajdinkar/02-spring/Kubernetes/KCAD/01_Core/10_service-Account.md

     - my-app.py --> get list of all pods from cluster

 ---
-- create :: `k create serviceaccount a1`
+- create :: `k create serviceaccount sa-1`
 - then attach role-based-permission: how ?
-  - pending
+  - pending... using RBAC ?
-  - `token`(JWT) with same that permission will be created
+  - `token`(JWT) with same that permission will be auto-created
   - token has `no-expiry`
-- link sa to pod : inside pod:
+- link sa-1 to pod :
-  - `serviceAccountName` (non-editable field)
+  - spec > `serviceAccountName` (non-editable field)
-  - delete and re-crate pod with new sa, if need to change. cant edit.
+  - delete and re-create pod with new sa-2, if need to change. cant edit sa once pod created.

 ---
 - `default` serviceAccount - for every namespace, get created automatically